 Related: 100+ Email Subject Lines

 Give your audience a reason to explore further by showing a bit of your brand’s personality.
-Your subject line serves as a portal between your company’s message and the recipient.
-So, provide them with an invitation that intrigues them by offering a taste of who you are.
+Invite them with a subject line that offers a taste of who you are.

 Catchy subject lines don’t have to include witty sayings or humorous approaches.
-Catchiness simply implies that the subject line is appealing for the audience.
-Build on your brand personality through subject lines that are attractive for your particular audience, and show that you’re appropriate for their needs.
+Catchiness simply implies that the subject line is appealing to the audience.
+The quicker you can convey the value of your email (or even the value of your business to your reader), the more effective it will be.
+To convey value:

 The teaser subject line entices people to open an email through tactics like rhetorical questions, pressing commands, or friendly suggestions.
 The following subject lines would fall under this category: